Fixer-Upper Renovation & Remodeling Specialist in San Diego, CA

 How long does a fixer-upper renovation take?

 Most renovations take 3 to 6 months depending on scope.
 A cosmetic renovation can be done in as little as 8 to 12 weeks.
 A full gut renovation will take longer, particularly if structural work or additions are involved.
-The permitting timeline also varies by city, some San Diego municipalities process permits faster than others.
-We'll give you a realistic timeline based on your specific project.
+The permitting timeline also varies by city.
+Some San Diego municipalities process permits faster than others.
+We provide a realistic timeline based on your specific project.

 Can I live in the home during the renovation?